 Again, do not carry a big day pack: Like I said, you will sweat a lot at your back if you are carrying a heavy day pack.
 However, there are some essentials to pack:

 - Water: this might be a little heavy so just bring a small bottle.
 Remember you can buy it everywhere when in South East Asia so you don’t have to buy a big bottle.

 - Sunglasses: Glare in SEA is unforgiving.
 Save yourself from squinting all the time and not enjoy the scenery that SEA has to offer.

 - Portable fan: You can buy a small portable fan in SEA and carry it around.
-It is by battery so it's really convenient.
+It is powered by battery.

 - Umbrella: Bring a small, foldable umbrella to save yourself from the melanoma-inducing sunshine.